The Top 50 Best Football Teams of All Time

 In 1991 at the point when Louis van Gaal took over, Ajax had won one European title since the 1970s brilliant period of Cruyff and Michels.
 It wasn't as desperate as it looked.
 The team that won the 1992 UEFA Cup featured Bergkamp, Blind, Jonk, Winter and de Boer.
-The side that won the 1995 Champions League included van der Sar, Overmars, Rijkaard, Kluivert, Seedorf, Litmanen and Davids.
+One of the greatest soccer teams of all time that won the 1995 Champions League included van der Sar, Overmars, Rijkaard, Kluivert, Seedorf, Litmanen and Davids.

 Van Gaal's players delighted in less opportunity than Ajax's Total Football stars, yet were a consistently strong team.

 A decade after the Munich air crash wiped out the Busby men, they won 4-1 against Benfica at Wembley in the 1968 European Cup Final in one of the most emotive evenings throughout the entire existence of British football.